Firework Categories, Classifications & Safety Distances

 For more information about setting up fireworks safely (which also covers safety distances), have a look at the Setting Up section.

-If you have any questions about any of this – and we appreciate that it can be a lot to take in – then feel free to join our busy Fireworks Forum and ask our friendly community for help.
+If you have any questions about any of this – and I appreciate that it can be a lot to take in – then feel free to join my busy Fireworks Forum and ask our friendly community for help.